baraveli/rss-scraper/Readme.md

 composer require baraveli/rss-scraper
 ```

+## Usage

+To use this package when you install it be sure to create a config.json file inside your application and specify the sites you want to index.

 ## :satellite: Rss Scraper Specs

 This documentation decribe the rss scraper structure,usage and how the individual components work in the libary.